-Description: This course is designed to provide instruction regarding complete denture prosthodontic procedures and aims to provide the student with fundamental concepts and the ?how to? of procedures as related to the fabrication of the complete dentures.
+Description: This course is designed to provide instruction regarding complete denture prosthodontic procedures and aims to provide the student with fundamental concepts and the "how to" of procedures as related to the fabrication of the complete dentures.
 Concepts of complete dentures are reviewed and then applied to the fabrication of complete dentures in the preclinical lab course.
 The knowledge and skills developed in this course and the correlating lab course will be the basis for treatment of completely edentulous patients in the clinic.
-Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
-Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.

-For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/ setupSearchClassSchedule.cfm)
+For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm)

 CMPD 846.
-Preclinical Complete Denture Laboratory Term Typically Offered: Fall Only
+Preclinical Complete Denture Laboratory 1.5 Units Term Typically Offered: Fall Only